grnet/synnefo/docs/index.rst

 Synnefo is a complete open source cloud stack written in Python that provides Compute, Network, Image, Volume and Storage services, similar to the ones offered by AWS.
 Synnefo manages multiple `Ganeti
-<http://code.google.com/p/ganeti>`_ clusters at the backend for handling of
+<http://code.google.com/p/ganeti>`_ clusters at the backend for handling
 low-level VM operations and uses `Archipelago
 <http://www.synnefo.org/docs/archipelago/latest/>`_ to unify cloud storage.
 To
 boost 3rd-party compatibility, Synnefo exposes the OpenStack APIs to users.